jwdsign/email_campaigner/readme.md

 Feel free to fork this repository, submit issues, or create pull requests with enhancements!

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details (create one if needed).
+This project is licensed under the MIT License - see the LICENSE file for details.